MechanicalRabbit/DataKnots.jl/doc/src/start.md

 ### Filtering Data

-What would a query language be without filtering?
+Returning only wanted input can be done with `Filter()`.
 Here we list department names who have exactly one employee.
+Observe again that the argument provided to `Filter` is itself a pipeline.

     run(ChicagoData,
         It.department